 Applying a Keto Diet

 The Ketogenic Fat Burner program is designed to get you into ketosis.
-In preparation for this, metabolic blood markers are tested to analyze your capacity to lose weight, and get the most out of the program.
+In preparation for this, metabolic blood markers are tested to analyse your capacity to lose weight, and get the most out of the program.